vue-comps/vue-fixed-action-button/README.md

 #### Events
 Name |  description
 ---:| ---
 toggled(isOpened:Boolean) | emitted when gets opened or closed.
-Alternative to use two-way `is-opened` prop

 #### Transition
 You can provide a default js transition like this: